 After going through all the above steps, you will get a moving average chart like the following one:

-To sum up, we have discussed how to calculate 7-day moving average in Excel.
+To sum up, we have discussed how to calculate the 7-day moving average in Excel.
 You are recommended to download the practice workbook attached along with this article and practice all the methods with that.
 And don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website Exceldemy to explore more.
+We will try to respond to all the relevant queries ASAP.